Department and Program Prizes

 Community Service Award in Environmental Studies: This prize is awarded to a graduating student majoring in environmental studies who has demonstrated exemplary service to the College and the broader community.

-Edith Lansing Koon Sills Prize in Gender and Women’s Studies: The Society of Bowdoin Women’s Edith Lansing Koon Sills Prize is a yearly prize awarded to an outstanding student in Gender and Women’s Studies, as selected by the Gender and Women’s Studies Program Committee.
+Edith Lansing Koon Sills Prize in Gender, Sexuality, and Women’s Studies: The Society of Bowdoin Women’s Edith Lansing Koon Sills Prize is a yearly prize awarded to an outstanding student in gender, sexuality, and women’s studies, as selected by the Gender, Sexuality, and Women’s Studies Program Committee.

 The German Consular Prize in Literary Interpretation: This prize was initiated by the German Consulate, from whom the winner receives a certificate of merit and a book prize, in addition to a small financial prize to be awarded from the income of the fund.
 The prize is awarded annually to the senior German major who wins a competition requiring superior skills in literary interpretation.
 (1986)